geryb-bg/gery-web/blog/WebUSB/article.md

 # USB: a web developer perspective

 One of the reason I really like my job is because I get to work with the technologies that I love.
 Two of these technologies are JavaScript and IoT.
 Now, I know you might think I'm crazy when I say this next part, but one of my favorite pass times is trying to make these two technologies work together.
-Taking what would generally be considered a "dumb" device and making it smart by using JavaScript.
+Taking what would generally be considered a "dumb" device and making it smart by using JavaScript and the web.
 For this reason I was really excited when I heard about WebUSB.

-The WebUSB API is a relatively new standard which allows us to access USB devices from the browser.
+The WebUSB API allows us to access USB devices from the browser.
 There are a number of tutorials, articles and talks online which explain what the purpose of this new technology is and how to use it.
-The following list has some of the resources I have been using to figure this out:
+The following list has some of the resources I have been using:

 - [Access USB Devices on the Web](https://developers.google.com/web/updates/2016/03/access-usb-devices-on-the-web)
 - [Exploring WebUSB and its exciting potential - Suz Hinton - JSConf US 2018](https://www.youtube.com/watch?v=IpfZ8Nj3uiE)